Security and Serenity: Iceland's Remarkable Crime Rate

 The Culture

-There is equality for same-sex marriage as well.
-It is legal in Iceland that same-sex couples can apply for adoption.
-Reykjavik Pride is a huge festival that is held annually to support the LGBTQ community in Iceland.
-It was actually one of the only pride festivals in the world where no one has ever protested.
-Religion rights are put in place too, encouraging everyone to practice their religion of choice.
+Equality exists for same-sex marriage as well.
+It is legal in Iceland for same-sex couples to apply for adoption.
+Reykjavik Pride is a huge festival held annually to support the LGBTQ community in Iceland.
+It is actually one of the only pride festivals in the world where no one has ever protested.
+Religion rights are also put in place, encouraging everyone to practice their religion of choice.

 Icelanders follow Viking tradition in most of their culture.
 This is also reflected in dinner spreads or the serving of traditional Icelandic foods.
 The Vikings ended up being peaceful towards the end of their era.
 While some came to fight, others came peacefully, to simply settle.
 The Icelanders like to pick up where the Vikings left off.
 Providing and encouraging peacefulness to each other and visitors to the country.
 Therefore resulting in a happier place to live.